augelloantonio/travel-around-milestone/README.md

 If the user goes in a page that doesn't exist it will be redirect to a personal 404 error page that contain a 404 logo designed following Travel Around logo design.

+To test the 404 error page go to the following link - https://travelaroundmilestone.herokuapp.com/error

 ### Permission Required Page

 When the user click on the actions of the home page it will be redirect to a page where it will be acked to register to perform that action and that explain all the advantage to be a registered user of Travel Around.